 Wabash, Indiana was the first electrically lighted city in the world.

-Pensacola, Florida is actually the oldest city in the US.
+Pensacola, Florida (not St. Augustine) is actually the oldest European-founded settlement in the US.
 It was settled in 1559 by Don Tristan de Luna.

-The first public university in the United States was the University of North Carolina at Chapel Hill.
+The first public university in the US was the University of North Carolina at Chapel Hill.

-Kentucky has the largest cave system in the world – the Mammoth cave system has over 200 miles of caves.
+Kentucky has the longest cave system in the world—the Mammoth cave system has over 200 miles of caves.

-Wyoming was the first place in the USA to allow women to hold office and vote.
+Wyoming was the first place in the US to allow women to hold office and vote.

 The Statue of Liberty was a gift from France in 1884.

-Though the statue is associated with New York City, it is physically located in New Jersey.
+Though the statue is associated with New York City, it’s physically located in New Jersey.

 Some of Gandhi’s ashes can be found in the Lake Shrine Temple near Los Angeles.